-- 1 Verify that the tape drive's Power Led is illuminated and that all other LEDs are off.
-If the Power LED is not illuminated, refer to the procedures for troubleshooting LEDs under Computer Boots but Does not Recognize the Tape Drive on page 65 to determine why it is not illuminated. - 2 If the Power LED is illuminated but other LEDs are on or flashing. check to see if other LED activity is normal or abnormal, see Table 3 on page 21. - 3 If the Power On Self Test Failure LEDs are on, contact Technical Support. - 4 If other LEDs are on, reboot the drive by holding the front panel button for more than 5 seconds and releasing it or by power cycling the drive. - 5 Verify that the tape drive passed the Power On Self Test by viewing LED activity.
-All LEDs should be off approximately 20 to 30 seconds after the tape drive reboots. - 6 If the Power On Self Test Failure LEDs are on, contact Technical Support.
+1 Verify that the tape drive's Power LED is illuminated and that all other LEDs are off.
+If the Power LED is not illuminated, refer to the procedures for troubleshooting LEDs under Computer Boots but Does Not Recognize the Tape Drive to determine why it is not illuminated.

-- 7 If all the LEDs are off, except power, and a tape cannot be inserted into the tape drive, examine the tape and the inside of the tape drive. - Be sure there are no tape labels interfering with tape insertion. - Be sure tape labels are only on proper tape surfaces, and that labels are flat and not curled. - Ensure that tape drive opening is free of debris and tape labels. - Ensure that tape pin and tape are fully within the cartridge. - Attempt to insert a second tape if available. - 8 If a tape still cannot be inserted into the tape drive: - If you are inserting a cleaning cartridge, be sure the cleaning tape is valid.
-The tape drive ejects unsupported cleaning tapes.
-Ensure that the cleaning tape has not expired.
-See table 3 on page 21 for Cleaning Cartridge at EOT.
-If these suggestions do not resolve the problem, contact Technical Support. - If you are inserting a data tape, the tape drive may be bad.
-Contact Technical Support.
+- 2 If the Power LED is illuminated but other LEDs are on or flashing. check to see if other LED activity is normal or abnormal (see table 4 on page 25). - 3 If the Power-On-Self-Test Failure LEDs are on, contact Customer Support. - 4 If other LEDs are on, reboot the drive by holding the front panel button for more than 5 seconds and releasing it or by power cycling the drive. - 5 Verify that the tape drive passed the Power-On-Self-Test by viewing LED activity.
+All LEDs should be off approximately 20 to 30 seconds after the tape drive reboots. - 6 If the Power-On-Self-Test Failure LEDs are on, contact Customer Support. - 7 If all the LEDs are off, except Power, and a tape cannot be inserted into the tape drive, examine the tape and the inside of the tape drive. - Be sure there are no tape labels interfering with tape insertion. - Be sure tape labels are only on proper tape surfaces, and that labels are flat and not curled. - Be sure the tape drive opening is free of debris and tape labels. - Be sure the tape pin and tape are fully within the cartridge. - Attempt to insert a second tape if available. - 8 If a tape still cannot be inserted into the tape drive: - If you are inserting a cleaning cartridge: - Be sure the cleaning tape is valid.
+The tape drive ejects unsupported cleaning tapes. - Be sure that the cleaning tape has not expired, see table 4 on page 25 for "Cleaning Cartridge at EOT." - If these suggestions do not resolve the problem, contact Customer Support. - If you are inserting a data tape, the tape drive may be bad.
+Contact Customer Support.